lightstep/python-opentelemetry-walkthrough/README.rst

 OpenTelemetry is a vendor-neutral, open standard for distributed tracing.
 To learn more, check out http://opentelemetry.io, and try the walkthrough below!

-**Note that there are two git branches of note here.**

-#.
-First, ``git checkout master`` illustrates a trivial multi-service app with cross-service tracing via OpenTelemetry
-#.
-Second, ``git checkout no-tracing`` removes the tracing instrumentation, allowing the reader to add it in themselves
+There are two versions of the example app, ``walkthrough/server.py`` does not contain tracing while ``walkthrough/server_instrumented.py`` does.

+We encourage readers to follow this guide to add instrumentation to ``walkthrough/server.py``.

 Step 0: Setup MicroDonuts
 =========================